CrashServer/Foxsample/README.md

   * Unrename all : remove the index
   * Delete : delete the selected sample file
   * Rename : rename manually the selected sample file
+  * convert to wav : convert the selected file to wav 16bits format (ffmpeg required)

 5 - the listen buttons
   * you can easily listen to 10 sample directories using these buttons.
 The index of the sample played will be the one selected in `sample bank`.
 This in order to create coherent sample banks (all samples of 808 in sample = 8)